 - Infant cereal and jarred infant food amounts would be reduced to meet the current dietary guidelines.

 - Formula could be issued in customized amounts to help support breastfeeding parents meet their goals.

 When would changes to the WIC food package happen?

 WIC food package changes would not happen immediately.
-The commenting period for USDA’s proposed WIC food package rule is now open until February 21, 2023.
-After the commenting period, USDA will review all comments before making a final ruling.
+The commenting period for USDA’s proposed WIC food package changes closed on February 21, 2023.
+The USDA will review all comments before making a final ruling.
 We could see changes to the WIC food package as soon as 2024.

 Thank you to our WIC participants, staff, and community partners who submitted a comment in support of the WIC food package changes.